lzap/lzap.github.com/about_me.md

 ---
 ## About me

-Lukáš Zapletal works in Systems Management group, Cloud division, Red Hat where he maintains Satellite 6 product and works on open-source project Foreman.
+Lukas Zapletal is a core member of The Foreman (http://www.theforeman.org) open-source project and Red Hat Satellite 6 product engineer with focus on hardware discovery, bare-metal provisioning, PXE and SELinux.
+Co-founder of LinuxEXPRES magazine and author of few articles about Linux and FOSS.

 ### Experience
 * 2010: senior software engineer, Red Hat Czech s.r.o.